|The student will: |

 - be able to articulate his/her reflection in a number of short papers and a research paper.

-The course Philosophy and Ethics for Computing & Information Science explores cultural and social issues that have been made possible by the development of information technology
+The course Philosophy and Ethics for Computing & Information Science explores philosophical, ethical and societal issues that have been made possible by the development of information technology

 |None, but: students who have followed the regular Bachelor will have already completed NWI-I00036 Informatics and Society, where some themes have already been introduced.|

-Short essays have a weight of 50% in determining final grade, the other 50% is given by the grade of the final paper.
+The short summative group assignments are meant to develop specific skills which will be needed in order to write the final assignent.
+Summative short group assignment have a total weight of 50% in determining final grade, the other 50% is given by the grade of the final paper.

-All assignments must have a grade equal of higher than 6,0 in order to be considered.
+All summative assignments must have a grade equal of higher than 6,0 in order to be considered.